-If I had left the unit upside down on my workbench, I could have just left it that way….but oh well.
-So I next flipped it back over again.
 With the body on it’s head and both wings opened up, I started by setting one wing support into place and lining it up.
-It’s important to attach this hinge on at a true 90 so that when it swings out to support the wing, it will hold it up level.
+It’s important to attach this hinge on at a true 90 degree angle so that when it swings out to support the wing it will hold it up level.
 After predrilling the holes in the hinge on the opposite side, I also used the beefier screws to attach it to the body of the stand.

 In the bottom most cubby, you could use this space to store a shop vac however, I love having a place to toss the cut offs that I’ll be trashing so I stuck with making a bin.
 It’s simple construction for the box but I did cut in a handle on both the front and back pieces as well as a lower profile to make tossing items in easier.

 This is great for keeping the work area clean, as you’re getting rid of waste as soon as you create it, but I also very frequently root through here when needing material to cut spacers from.